 The judges for the experimental award category do not review the projects blindly.
 This is because the projects often require supporting visual material, which often contain identifying information.

-We take the judging process very seriously, and ask all our judges to adhere to a code of ethics, which you can review here.
+We also ask our judges to adhere to a code of ethics, which you can review here.

-The judging process for winners and finalist perfumes is conducted with the utmost objectivity, as it is carried out blindly, focusing solely on the scent and a short and anonymized creative brief.
+The judging process for winners and finalist perfumes is conducted with the utmost care.
+Judging is carried out blindly, focusing solely on the scent and a short and anonymized creative brief.
 The identity of the submitted perfumes— including branding, naming, perfumer, creative director, country of origin, cost, and marketing approach—is concealed from the judges.
-This ensures that evaluations are based purely on the olfactory experience, and that the outcomes are determined by the fragrance's inherent qualities alone.
+This ensures that evaluations are based on the olfactory experience alone, and that the outcomes are determined by the fragrance's inherent qualities alone.

 For the simple reason that thoughtful people make good decisions, the first step to a fair judging process is picking fair-minded people to judge.
 For this reason, we take pains to get to know our judges before inviting them to participate.
 When we start the judging process, we ask the judges to sign off on our code of ethics, which states the principles of how we run the awards.